This post may contain affiliate links. Please read our disclosure policy.

-Crock Pot Mashed Potatoes are so easy, creamy and delicious, and with just 5 ingredients, this slow cooker recipe will change your life.
-Perfect for freeing up cooking time this Thanksgiving.
+Crock Pot Mashed Potatoes are easy, creamy and delicious.
+With just 5 ingredients and no boiling required, these slow cooker mashed potatoes will free up your stovetop and oven this Thanksgiving.

-- Once the potatoes are tender, it’s time to start going to town with your potato masher.
-Mash the potatoes until you are satisfied with the consistency, then add 1/2 cup of melted butter and more cream as desired.
-Taste the potatoes, and add any additional seasonings like salt and pepper.
+- Mash.
+Once the potatoes are tender, mash the potatoes until you are satisfied with the consistency, then stir in ½ cup of warm heavy cream.
+Taste the potatoes, and add any additional cream, butter or seasonings like salt and pepper.

-- You can leave the slow cooker mashed potatoes on the warm setting for up to 4 hours, making this the perfect recipe to round out your Thanksgiving feast.
-Save that time for the stuffing!
+- Serving.
+You can leave the potatoes on the warm setting for up to 4 hours, making this the perfect recipe to round out your Thanksgiving feast.
+Save that oven time for the stuffing!

 We prefer russet potatoes when making mashed potatoes.
 Gold yukons are also a good option, and the peel could be left on or off.
 I wouldn’t recommend red or white potatoes as they tend to be more waxy and require more mashing which can leave you with gummy mashed potatoes.
 And nobody wants that.